Kindu atrocity: United Nations and Congolese response

-On November 13th, General Victor Lundula dispatched two army officials with the accompaniment of two UN officers to Kindu to investigate.
+On November 13, General Victor Lundula dispatched two army officials, accompanied by two UN officers, to Kindu to investigate.
 Colonel Pakassa refused to acknowledge their authority, and claimed that the Italians had escaped his soldiers' custody.
 Lundula then traveled to Kindu to insist that Pakassa file a formal report on the incident, upon which Pakassa told him that he had no information to share.
 Lundula and Minister of Interior Christophe Gbenye submitted a formal report on the incident.

 The UN reinforced its garrison at Kindu and immediately prepared to disarm the rebellious Congolese soldiers.
 News of this action infuriated the pro-Gizenga ministers in the central government, leading to violent incidents in Parliament.
 Prime Minister Cyrille Adoula held a closed session, after which he denounced the UN's actions and declared their investigative commission unnecessary in the face of Lundula's and Gbenye's report.
 Two days later Officer in charge of UN Operations in the Congo Sture Linner agreed not to disarm the Stanleyville troops.
 Pokassa was later arrested by Lundula after Gizenga's regime in the eastern Congo collapsed.

-The perpetrators of the murders were never punished.
+A subsequent investigation found human flesh presumed to be from the captives in the possession of two soldiers.
+A commission set up by the Congolese government and the United Nations Operation in the Congo found these two men, as well as Col. Pakassa and two other ANC members, as definitively guilty of involvement in the massacre, but no court trial followed and no one was ever punished for the murders.

 Commemorations

-In 1994 they were awarded the Gold Medal of Military Valor.
-Here are the names of the airforcemen.
+In 1994 the murdered airmen were awarded the Gold Medal of Military Valor.
+Listed below are the names of the airmen.
 (USAF ranks are added for comparison).